laiy/hw5-start-top/evening-group-1/12330056_chenzeyu/readme.md

-# hw4-Asynchronous-JavaScript
+# hw5-start-top

-Homework 5 for course Software Process Improvement.
+Homework 5 for course Software Process Improvement, SYSU.

 ## How to run?
  - Enter current directory.
  - Excecute the next instructor in terminal or command window. node server.js
- - Visit the following urls with browser. http:127.0.0.1:3000/S?/index.html where the question mark stands for No. of the tasks, ranging from 1 to 5.
+ - Visit the following urls with browser. http:127.0.0.1:3000/S?/index.html where the question mark stands for No. of the tasks, ranging from 1 to 5, inclusive.

 ## Link
  * [S1]